 Game Changer Paris brings cycling and sports to women and girls

 Project leader Sjors Metz from NOC*NSF expects even more women to join the project where women learn to ride bikes.
 "This is just an interim result.
 We are already seeing the impact.
-It can really enrich a life."
+It can really enrich a life.

 Seizing the Opportunity